 Cloud Service (version 6.0.x)

-Number and size of files transferred to cloud services, including Box, Dropbox, Google Drive, iCloud, and OneDrive.
+Number and size of files transferred to cloud services, including Box, Dropbox, Google Drive*, Google Backup and Sync, iCloud, and OneDrive.

 Number and size of files transferred to removable media, such as USB drives, external hard drives, memory cards, etc.